bmanders716/bmanders716.github.io/cookbook.md

 Croquant of Oranges.

 _Ingredients_--9 or 10 oranges.
-               Ω teacupful of melted sweet jelly.
+               Ì†¥eacupful of melted sweet jelly.
                A few pistachio kernels, blanched and chopped.
-               Ω pint of whipped double cream.
+               Ì†∞int of whipped double cream.
-               Ω†oz. of amber gelatine, or less than º†oz. of the opaque, melted in a little milk.
+               Ì†Øz. of amber gelatine, or less than Ï†Øz. of the opaque, melted in a little milk.
-               2†oz. of castor sugar.
+               2‡Ø∫. of castor sugar.

 _Method._--Peel and divide six oranges into sections, and carefully remove the white skins.